15 Things to do in Estepona

 Address: Calle Mariblanca 10, 29012 Malaga.
 Telephone: 951 91 35 85.
 Restaurantealexso.es.

-This restaurant didn’t initially make our list.
-But over the last year, it’s really proved itself worthy of a mention.
 Sitting on Calle Strachan, Blossom keeps good company.
 This street traditionally was the only place to dine for well-to-do Malagueños.

 The menu is seasonal and can be taken as a set menu or ordered as individual dishes.
 The dining room and service sit neatly in the casual fine dining scene that the city does so well.